Mike Lapper: Europe

 Lapper began his professional career in 1994 with German Second Division club VfL Wolfsburg in Germany (1994–95).
-On a side note, he scored in his debut game with that team.
+He scored in his debut game with that team.
 He continued to start for Wolfsburg until coach Eckhard Krautzun, who had sought Lapper's services, was fired by team management.
-Lapper soon found himself in the position of so many American players in Europe during those years.
-The new manager, Gerd Roggensack, had no interest in American soccer players and Lapper found himself unable to even make the substitute list.
+Lapper soon found himself in the position of many American players in Europe during those years.
+The new manager, Gerd Roggensack, had no interest in American soccer players, and Lapper found himself unable to even make the substitute list.
 At the time that Krautzun was fired, Wolfsburg stood at the top of the German Second Division.
 By the end of the season, it had slipped to fourth and failed to win promotion to the First Division.
 Lapper requested a transfer and in 1995, the team sent him to British Second Division club Southend United for £100,000.
-At the time, Southend was pushing for promotion to the Premiership, but when it actually faced demotion to the second division in 1997, Lapper left Southend to sign with Major League Soccer (MLS).
+At the time, Southend was pushing for promotion to the premiership, but when it actually faced demotion to the second division in 1997, Lapper left Southend to sign with Major League Soccer (MLS).
 However, he did have a final stint within English soccer, when Halifax Town signed him on a rolling contract in late 1999.
 His time at the club proved unsuccessful and he soon returned to the U.S.

 Major League Soccer

 When Lapper signed with MLS, the league allocated him in June 1997 to the Columbus Crew.
-While with that team, he played 110 games, starting 99, until his retirement in 2002.
-Additionally, he scored five goals and assisted on 10 more.
+With that team, he played 110 games, starting 99, until his retirement in 2002.
+He scored five goals and assisted on 10 more.

 Post-playing career

 After retiring from playing, he joined the Columbus Crew's front office as the Director of Soccer Business Development, which focuses on the growth of the Crew's camps, clinics and soccer academies.
-During the 2005, season he officially joined the coaching staff.
+During the 2005, season, he officially joined the coaching staff.
 Following the 2013 MLS season, Lapper parted ways with the Crew and became a member of the West Virginia University men's soccer staff.
+In 2019, he was the New England Revolution's interim manager after Brad Friedel was fired.

+Lapper now lives in New Albany with his wife and two sons.
+He started a power washing business and is very active in the local community.